 So we are figuring that those first thousand people who make these will each have slightly different configurations, or they will have tossed in different organic materials.
 Some will discover brilliant insights in the process.
 It may actually turn out to be a wonderful thing if some bacon grease is included, or food scraps, or a small amount of used motor oil!
 No one will really know until someone tries such things!
 If this sounds potentially exciting, I think it is, because if YOU happen onto some awesome variation, this site can enable millions of others to also benefit from it!

 The 170,000,000 Btus of chemical energy is simply sitting there!
 It no longer has any function regarding the biological operation or development of the living plants of which it used to be part.
 It is simply sitting there, as the organic materials are waiting to (slowly) NATURALLY decompose, which releases all that chemical binding energy as heat energy.
 It can be equally accurately described as 67,000 horsepower-hours of (heat) energy or 50,000 kilowatt-hours (again, of heat energy).
 They all mean the same thing.
 They are NOT mechanical energy or electrical energy, or even heat energy, but rather a potential energy of the chemical binding energies of the atoms in the complex carbohydrate molecules in organic materials.
-However, Newton told us that Energy must be Conserved, that is that such energy cannot simply disappear.
+However, the first Law of Thermodynamics told us that Energy must be Conserved, that is that such energy cannot simply disappear.
 It MUST continue to exist, but it can be changed in form from one type of energy to another, as long as the total energy does not change.
 All REAL processes do not have perfect efficiency when changing from one form to another, where all the energy that might appear to be lost had simply been converted to heat energy, possibly as frictional losses or radiation or convention losses.

 In this case, that 67,000 horsepower-hours of energy gets released very gradually and slowly, spread out over that entire one acre area.
 But still, during that six-month period (4,400 hours), there is an average of over 15 horsepower continuously released, although it occurs very irregularly in reality.
 That can also be described as being an average of around 11 kilowatts for that entire six month period!
 This seems impossible since no one has ever noticed it!
 After all, we don't have to run across the yard in winter because it is so hot!